8.00am - Holy Communion

 This is a long-established said service without hymns or music, using the Book of Common Prayer with its beautiful traditional language.

-Every other Wednesday we have refreshments in the Church Centre with home-baked cakes.
+On the first Wednesday in the month we normally have refreshments in the Church Centre with home-baked cakes following the service.
 This is a good time to relax and chat with friends.

-Recently the Vicar asked various members of the congregation what it was that they liked about this service.
+Members of the congregation hve been asked what it was that they liked about this service.
 Here is what one of them said: